 Hindu tattoos are one of the most traditional styles we can find and have a long history behind them.
 Henna is a central element within this style that can be observed in many social events such as a wedding.
-Hindu tattoos refer to a millenarian culture so it can be seen that there are numerous designs perfected throughout history and not only that but that they have deep and colourful meanings that can be a good option for tattooing.
+Hindu tattoos from India refer to a millenarian culture so it can be seen that there are numerous designs perfected throughout history and not only that but that they have deep and colourful meanings that can be a good option for tattooing.

 For this, we will focus on different Hindu tattoos that refer to this culture and what each of them means: